Linuxfabrik/monitoring-plugins/check-plugins/swap-usage/README.rst

       -c CRIT, --critical CRIT
                             Set the critical threshold for swap usage (in percent).
 Default: 90
+      --top TOP             List x "Top processes that use the most swap space" (except on Windows).
+Default: 5
       -w WARN, --warning WARN
                             Set the warning threshold for swap usage (in percent).
                             Default: 70